Western Animation / Baseball Bugs

 - To be fair, so do the Gas House Gorillas.
-A congo line of constant home runs?
+A conga line of constant home runs?

 - Not My Driver: That taxi driver plays for the Gorillas.

 - Painfully Slow Projectile: Bugs' "slow ball", which manages to strike out three players in succession before even reaching home plate.

 - Pinball Gag: Bugs hits a line drive that bounces off all the outfielders, causing each to light up as he's hit.
 The scoreboard then displays a "Tilt" message.